reasonml/reasonml.github.io/docs/jsx.md

 title: JSX
 ---

+> **Note:** If you are looking for ReasonReact specific JSX infos, please refer to the [ReScript JSX docs](https://rescript-lang.org/docs/manual/v8.0.0/jsx) instead.

 Would you like some HTML syntax in your Reason?
 If not, quickly skip over this section and pretend you didn't see anything!

 Reason supports the JSX syntax, with some slight differences compared to the one in [ReactJS](https://facebook.github.io/react/docs/introducing-jsx.html).
 Reason JSX isn't tied to ReactJS; they translate to normal function calls:

-**Note** for [ReasonReact](//reasonml.github.io/reason-react/) readers: this isn't what ReasonReact turns JSX into, in the end.
-See Usage section for more info.

 ## Capitalized Tag